rBurgett/Backbone.js-with-IndexedDB-and-Dexie.js-Demo/README.md

 ###Why?

-I wanted to see what it would take to build a completely client-side app with a persistent data store using only JavaScript, HTML and the browser.
+I wanted to see what it would take to build a completely client-side app with a persistent data store using only JavaScript, HTML, and the browser.
 What I found is that it is much easier than I ever imagined!

 ###indexedDB